Movies & TV

 9. S07E06 The Goldberg Variation

 Henry Weems is a man with uncanny good luck.
 He is attempting to use his gift to attain the money to pay for a friend's expensive life-saving surgery.
 Knowing that his gift comes as a curse for those interacting with him, he decides to play a high-stakes poker game against mobsters.
 Weems gets lucky when he is thrown off the roof of a building by the gangsters who don't appreciate him cleaning them out.
 This draws the attention of Mulder and Scully.
-Mulder quickly pieces together enough information to conclude about the nature of Weems's abilities.
-Weems's low-key, meek demeanor makes for an amusing juxtaposition with his epic deeds.
+Mulder quickly pieces together enough information to make correct conclusions regarding the nature of Weems's abilities.
+Weems's low-key, meek, and humble demeanor makes for an amusing juxtaposition with his epic deeds.

 10. S07E19 Hollywood A.D.